Many things can cause a sore throat. They may be:

-- Corticosteroids to help manage discomfort or help breathing if there is trouble
+- Corticosteroids—to ease discomfort or help breathing, if there is trouble

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.